ros2/design/articles/143_legacy_interface_definition.md

 ---
 layout: default
-title: Legacy interface definition using .msg / .srv / .action files
+title: Interface definition using .msg / .srv / .action files
 permalink: articles/legacy_interface_definition.html
 abstract:
   This article specifies the file format coming from ROS 1 describing the data structures exchanged by ROS components to interact with each other.